greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/LOCK.html.md

 `LOCK TABLE` obtains a table-level lock, waiting if necessary for any conflicting locks to be released.
 If `NOWAIT` is specified, `LOCK TABLE` does not wait to acquire the desired lock: if it cannot be acquired immediately, the command is stopped and an error is emitted.
 Once obtained, the lock is held for the remainder of the current transaction.
 There is no `UNLOCK TABLE` command; locks are always released at transaction end.

 When acquiring locks automatically for commands that reference tables, Greenplum Database always uses the least restrictive lock mode possible. `LOCK TABLE` provides for cases when you might need more restrictive locking.
-For example, suppose an application runs a transaction at the *Read Committed* isolation level and needs to ensure that data in a table remains stable for the duration of the transaction.
+For example, suppose an application runs a transaction at the `READ COMMITTED` isolation level and needs to ensure that data in a table remains stable for the duration of the transaction.
 To achieve this you could obtain `SHARE` lock mode over the table before querying.
-This will prevent concurrent data changes and ensure subsequent reads of the table see a stable view of committed data, because `SHARE` lock mode conflicts with the `ROW EXCLUSIVE` lock acquired by writers, and your `LOCK TABLE name IN SHARE MODE` statement will wait until any concurrent holders of `ROW EXCLUSIVE` mode locks commit or roll back.
+This will prevent concurrent data changes and ensure subsequent reads of the table see a stable view of committed data, because `SHARE` lock mode conflicts with the `ROW EXCLUSIVE` lock acquired by writers, and your `LOCK TABLE <name> IN SHARE MODE` statement will wait until any concurrent holders of `ROW EXCLUSIVE` mode locks commit or rolls back.
 Thus, once you obtain the lock, there are no uncommitted writes outstanding; furthermore none can begin until you release the lock.

 To achieve a similar effect when running a transaction at the `REPEATABLE READ` or `SERIALIZABLE` isolation level, you have to run the `LOCK TABLE` statement before running any `SELECT` or data modification statement.
 A `REPEATABLE READ` or `SERIALIZABLE` transaction's view of data will be frozen when its first `SELECT` or data modification statement begins.
 A `LOCK TABLE` later in the transaction will still prevent concurrent writes — but it won't ensure that what the transaction reads corresponds to the latest committed values.